 Property dfdl:nilValueDelimiterPolicy controls whether matching one of the nil values also involves matching the initiator or terminator specified by the element.
 This gives control over whether a nil indicator may or may not also require the delimiters that a normal data element requires.

-On unparsing, an element is nil if XSDL nillable is 'true' AND the element value is the distinguished value nil in the augmented infoset, in which case what is output to the data stream is one of the following:
+On unparsing, an element is nil if XSDL nillable is 'true' AND the element information item in the augmented infoset has the [nilled] member as true, in which case what is output to the data stream is one of the following:

 When dfdl:nilKind is 'logicalValue' then the first value of dfdl:nilValue converted to the physical representation is output as the NilLogicalValue region.